-Universal design is a home that is aimed at achieving an inclusive society.
-Universal design is creating a liveable and adaptable house so that it is functional for all people of all ages and abilities.
+Universal Design is intended to have homes that are aimed at achieving an inclusive society.
+Universal design is creating a liveable and adaptable house so that it is functional for all people of all ages and virtually all abilities.

 Narara Ecovillage encourages inclusion and flexible living arrangements but our Building Standards do not require the use of Universal Design in all plans.